 - cortadito – a cortadito is a Cuban variation of the cortado using sugar, milk, and espresso.
 To make a traditional cortadito, you mix espresso with granulated sugar until it forms a paste, then add in steamed milk.

-It is best to enjoy this espresso drink shortly after making it.
+For the best flavor, always drink your espresso-based beverages the same day you make them.
 If you can’t finish your cortado in one sitting, you can store it for up to 24 hours before the flavor starts to deteriorate.

 💬 q+a